Skip to code content (skip section selection)

 (2) Piercing of the body of a person (other than the ear) for the purpose of inserting jewelry or other decoration.

-(AA) Towing Service and Storage.
-The use of a lot for the temporary storage of operable or inoperable vehicles in conjunction with a commercial towing service, with no sales or repair or salvage activity occurring on the lot and subject to the following standards:
+(Z) Towing Service and Storage.
+The use of a lot for the temporary storage of operable or inoperable vehicles in conjunction with a commercial towing service, with no sales or repair or salvage activity occurring on the lot and subject to the following standards: Outdoor storage shall be considered an accessory use and permitted only as set forth in the Use Regulations Table (Table 2-1 § 155.202).

 (1) No vehicle sales shall be permitted.